AckerlyXu/heima/articles/azure-resource-manager/resource-group-template-functions-resource.md

 "[resourceId('otherResourceGroup', 'Microsoft.SQL/servers/databases', parameters('serverName'), parameters('databaseName'))]"
 ```

 Often, you need to use this function when using a storage account or virtual network in an alternate resource group.
-The storage account or virtual network may be used across multiple resource groups; therefore, you do not want to delete them when deleting a single resource group.
 The following example shows how a resource from an external resource group can easily be used:

 ```json
 {